 The Boat Harbour Remediation Project team is currently working with local residents, federal and provincial regulators, technical advisors and scientists to develop a clean-up plan for Boat Harbour.
 The goal of the cleanup is to return Boat Harbour to its original state as a tidal estuary.
 Before a return to tidal, the contaminants must be cleaned up.
-The cleanup cannot begin until wastewater stops flowing into Boat Harbour.
-That means the earliest the cleanup can begin is in early 2020.
-We estimate that it will take until at least 2024 to complete the cleanup.
+The cleanup cannot begin until wastewater stops flowing into Boat Harbour and the environmental assessment process is complete.
+That means the earliest the cleanup can begin is 2021.
+We estimate that it will take until at least 2025 to complete the cleanup.
 We will have a better estimate of this schedule when we complete our plans.

 A large and complex project

 The cleanup of Boat Harbour is a large and complex task with many aspects to take into consideration.

 The Boat Harbour Remediation Project Team has been working hard develop a plan that addresses the following issues:

 - effectively removing contaminated sediment from the bottom of Boat Harbour

 - containing the contaminated materials in the most efficient and effective way